Transactions overview¶

 account_b

 does not consume the note after the specified time, the funds can be returned.
-This mechanism can be used to make sure funds sent to non-existent accounts are not lost (see the P2IDR note script). - Neither sender nor the recipient need to know who the other side is.
-From the sender’s perspective they just need to create
+This mechanism can be used to make sure funds sent to non-existent accounts are not lost (see the P2IDR note script). - Neither the sender nor the recipient needs to know who the other side is.
+From the sender’s perspective, they just need to create

 note1